Writing

 The Stages of Talk for Writing

-The teaching begins with some sort of creative ‘hook’ which engages the pupils, often with a sense of enjoyment, audience and purpose.
-The model text is pitched well above the pupils’ level and has built into it the underlying, transferable structures and language patterns that students will need when they are writing.
-This is learned using a ‘text map’ and actions to strengthen memory and help students internalise the text.
+The teaching begins with a creative ‘hook’ to engage pupils into the writing stimulus.
+The model exemplar text is then learnt orally, and has the underlying, transferable structures and language patterns that students will need when they are writing built into it.
+The text is learned using a ‘text map’ and physical actions to strengthen memory and help students internalise the text.

-All of this first phase is underpinned by rehearsing key vocabulary and grammatical patterns.
-Short-burst writing is used to practise key focuses such as description, persuasion or explanation.
+This first phase is underpinned by rehearsing key vocabulary and grammatical patterns.
+Short-burst writing is used to practise the ‘tools’ children need to be successful in that piece of writing.

-Once students are familiar with the model text, then the teacher leads them into creating their own versions.
-With younger pupils, this is based on changing the basic map and retelling new versions.
-Older students use boxed-up planners and the teacher demonstrates how to create simple plans and orally develop ideas prior to writing.
-Shared and guided writing is then used concentrating on bringing all the elements together, writing effectively and accurately.
-Feedback is given during the lessons, utilising iPad, so that students can effectively be taught how to improve their writing and make it more accurate.
+Once students are very familiar with the model text, the teacher leads them into creating their own versions.
+With younger pupils, this is based on adapting the text map and retelling new versions.
+Older students use boxed-up planners: the teacher demonstrates how to create simple plans and orally develop ideas prior to writing.
+Shared and guided writing is then used, concentrating on bringing all the elements together, writing effectively and accurately.
+Feedback is given during the lessons, utilising the iPads, so that students can effectively be taught how to improve their writing and make it more accurate.
 Teachers will also guide children to edit in pairs and independently, allowing students to contribute to the success of others.

-Students will then move on to the third phase, which is when they apply independently what has been taught and practised.
+Students then have the opportunity to independently apply what has been taught and practised.
 Students are guided through planning, drafting and revising their work independently.
-With non-fiction, students will apply what they have been taught across the curriculum.
+With non-fiction genres, students will apply what they have been taught across the curriculum.

 Our Writing Curriculum